This post may contain affiliate links. Read my full disclosure policy.

-This delicious Thanksgiving Fall Salad with Roasted Pumpkin, Kale, Apples and Wild Rice, is topped with Maple glazed Pecans, Dried Cranberries, and a scrumptious, healthy, Allspice Vinaigrette.
-Vegan!
+This hearty Fall Salad with Roasted Sugar Pumpkin, Kale, Apples, and Black Rice is topped with Maple-glazed Pecans, Dried Cranberries, and a scrumptious Fall-inspired Vinaigrette.
+Vegan and Gluten-free!

-But as the days wore on, and I awoke this morning with an aching head and scratchy throat, with Thanksgiving only two days away and a houseful of guests planning to come over, I felt my spirits slowly sink.
-I knew I had to get back to the place of gratitude before I brought everyone down around me.
+But as the days wore on, and I awoke this morning with an aching head and scratchy throat, missing my mother.
+With Thanksgiving only two days away and a houseful of guests planning to come over, I felt quite glum.
+The opposite of thankful.

 I want to feel it, because I feel it.